How Can We Keep Teen Drivers Safe?

 For a variety of reasons, more Americans are now waiting longer before getting behind the wheel.
 Still, a quarter of all 16 year olds and more than half of all 18 year olds have a driver’s license.

 These young drivers face unique risks that safety organizations amplify during National Teen Driver Safety Week.
-Observed from October 18 to 24 this year, Teen Driver Safety Week is a time dedicated to educating and empowering teenage drivers to be safe and responsible on the road.
+Teen Driver Safety Week is a time dedicated to educating and empowering teenage drivers to be safe and responsible on the road.

-Let’s Talk Self-Driving worked with Students Against Destructive Decisions (SADD) to answer some of the top questions from parents about teen driver safety below.
+Let’s Talk Autonomous Driving worked with Students Against Destructive Decisions (SADD) to answer some of the top questions from parents about teen driver safety below.

 How safe is it for my teen driver to be on the road?

 Statistically, driving is one of the most dangerous activities for teens.